cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

         return _vqn

 Notice how there is an "outer function" and an "inner" function.
-This approach allows the separation of configuration and instansiation.
+This approach allows the separation of configuration and instantiation.
 While this may seem redundant, it can sometimes be useful.
 For example, suppose we want to run the same agent on multiple environments.
 This can be done as follows: